JuanSeBestia/react-native-wifi-reborn/README.md

 * `notInRange`: The WIFI network is not currently in range.
 * `addOrUpdateFailed`: Could not add or update the network configuration.
 * `disconnectFailed`: Disconnecting from the network failed.
 This is done as part of the connect flow.
-* `enableNetworkFailed`: Could not connect to network.
+* `connectNetworkFailed`: Could not connect to network.

 ### getCurrentWifiSSID
 ### forceWifiUsage(useWifi: bool) [Android]